Six tips to spend smarter this summer

 Consider active transportation

-Fuel costs have risen dramatically over the last several years and are a main expense for many households.
+Fuel costs can be a significant expense for many households.
 Even some of our other tips fall victim to some extra gas in the tank.
-We’ve got some ideas on how to counter the cost of fuel.
+But we’ve got some ideas on how to counter the cost of fuel.

 For shorter trips and errands, consider riding a bike or walking as opposed to driving.
-These outings can often turn into fun family expeditions as well.
+These outings can often turn into fun family expeditions, or a date night, as well.
 Not only will you save fuel costs but there are also the universal benefits of the exercise.
 The boost to your health, energy, and savings are hard to beat.

 Conserve energy

 Do your best to conserve your energy.
 Keep curtains and windows closed during the day, and open windows at night to let cooler air in.
 Turn your lights off when possible, keeping it cooler and more energy efficient.
-Become a temperature master through the strategic use of windows and lights to keep the room temperature in the room, and the hot summer days in the sun.
+Become a temperature master through the strategic use of windows and lights to keep the room temperature in the room, and the hot summer days outside.

 Enjoy your summer